top of page

 The Doodle Craze

-What is a doodle?
 "Doodles" or "Oodles" are defined as the crossbred offspring from a poodle and any other breed.
 In 1989, Wolly Conron of Australia wanted to create a "hypoallergenic Service Dog".
 He crossed the low shedding poodle, with that of double coated breeds such as the golden retriever and labrador retriever with the idea that he was creating a "hypo-allergenic super dog".
 His results were the Labradoodle and Goldendoodle.
 Since the experiment in Australia we now see ‘Poodling’ of pretty much everything.
 Bernerdoodles, Borderdoodles, Cairndoodles, Dobedoodles, Cockadoodle, Cavadoodle, Mini Poodle Goldendoodle, Aussiedoodles, Mini Aussie Goldendoodle, Jackerdoodles, Teddy Bear Doodles, Double Doodles, Mini Doodle Double Doodle, etc.

 However, Conron's experiment was ultimately a failure.
 After three decades, he made public statements explaining his regrets about ever doing this, calling doodles "Frankenstein mistakes".

 In simple terms, doodles are mutts.
 Many pet owners may ask "So what?
 Mutts are great dogs!".
 Mutts (aka mixed breeds) are in fact excellent dogs.
 However, the problem is that many doodle "breeders" claim that doodles are a new breed.
 They are not a breed because they do not have a breed standard or genetic consistency.
 Pet owners may then ask, "Why are breed standards important?:.
 Breed standards are important because they help ensure breeds stay healthy, have structural function, and predictability in temperament.
 Without a standard to breed towards or the unbiased guidance of conformation judging, doodle "breeders" don't have a responsible goal for how their dogs should behave, structurally function, and appear.
 The entire point of an ethical dog breeder is to create specimens that represent the breed standard and exceed in portraying optimal health and abilities.
 Without that standard, a breeder is simply creating inferior and severely inconsistent animals without any direction to go off of.
 Doodle breeders have zero knowledge of how genetics work.
 They often incorrectly assume that the term "well-bred" is inferred to mean "well behaved".
 These are two completely different terms that have two completely different meanings.
 A "well bred" dog is not classified as one that is well behaved, but one that is proven and titled to have a body with correct conformation/proportions in order to have full skeletal and muscular function, a level temperament/mental capabilities, a solid working/purposeful drive, and is sound in health/OFA tested against genetic health conditions.
 There is no such thing as an ethical/responsible doodle breeder.
 They are simply people who think they can make money off a current trend, or, they are people who are blissfully ignorant of the negative genetic discord they are creating.
-Some doodle breeders may have their hearts in the right place, but their knowledge and education is severely lacking.
+Some doodle breeders may genuinely have their hearts in the right place, however, their knowledge and education are severely lacking.

-The Doodle Craze: Doodles have been made popular because they're marketed as "hypoallergenic", "non-shedding", "perfect family dogs", and "healthier than purebreds".
-One can see that these marketing terms would be highly attractive to the unknowing public.
+Doodles have been made popular because they're marketed as "hypoallergenic", "non-shedding", "perfect family dogs", and "healthier than purebreds".
+One can see that these marketing terms would be highly attractive to the unknowing public/first time dog owners.
 Doodles are also sought out for their super fluffy appearances and goofy personalities.
 These sales pitches herald doodles as some sort of wonder dog, garnering a great deal of attention.
 However, a major problem when certain dogs become popular, is that the wrong types of breeders and people get involved by taking advantage of public demand.
 A tremendous amount of careless breeding practices occur without paying attention to health, structure, or temperament - all while aiming for the mighty dollar.
 These unethical breeders, along with puppy mills and pet stores also encourage and propagate the marketing claims surrounding doodles and misconstrue genetic principles of breeding.
 These claims of seemingly wonderful advantages are far, far from the truth.
-The amount of blatantly incorrect information online, and the near cult like following it garners, has been astonishing.
+The amount of blatantly incorrect information found online, and the near cult like following it garners, has been astonishing.
 And the result is that these dogs end up being paired into homes that are inadequately prepared and equipped to take on their vast needs and maintenance.

-Below, are some of the outlined claims surrounding the doodle craze -
+Below, are some of the outlined claims surrounding the doodle craze:

-The Hybrid Vigor Claim: There's a common public belief that hybrid dogs are much healthier than purebred dogs, a phenomenon known as "hybrid vigor" or, in scientific terms, "heterosis."
+• The "Hybrid Vigor" Claim: There's a common public belief that hybrid dogs are much healthier than purebred dogs, a phenomenon known as "hybrid vigor" or, in scientific terms, "heterosis."
 This phenomenon has often been used by unethical breeders to advertise their hybrid dogs as "superior specimens", all so they could ask for exorbitant prices.
 Claims by unethical breeders stating that hybrids are healthier and get the best of both worlds from their parents are quite unfounded.
 “It's a nice story, but when you tell it, geneticists laugh," claims Stanley Coren, a professor at the University of Bristish Columbia.
 "A new study by researchers at the University of California, Davis, indicates that mixed breeds don’t necessarily have an advantage when it comes to inherited canine disorders." — UC Davis Press Release.
-According to a large, five-year-old study conducted by Thomas P. Bellumori et al. and published in the Journal of the American Veterinary Medical Association, after analyzing more than 90,000 health records, it was found that no difference was seen between purebred and crossbred dogs when it came to the incidence of 13 heritable conditions.
-There were only a few exceptions where it was actually found that some hereditary conditions remain isolated to specific breeds, but other than that, the superior health benefits claimed by doodle breeders is largely a myth. when considering the first generation of a crossbreed like a Goldendoodle, hybrid vigor simply means that the puppies are less likely to have the same genetic combinations that would cause loss of vigor in the purebred they are from.
+According to a large, five-year-old study conducted by Thomas P. Bellumori et al. and published in the Journal of the American Veterinary Medical Association (https://avmajournals.avma.org/view/journals/javma/242/11/javma.242.11.1549.xml) after analyzing more than 90,000 health records, it was found that no difference was seen between purebred and crossbred dogs when it came to the incidence of 13 heritable conditions.
+There were only a few exceptions where it was actually found that some hereditary conditions remain isolated to specific breeds, but other than that, the superior health benefits claimed by doodle breeders is largely a myth.
+When considering the first generation of a crossbreed like a Goldendoodle, hybrid vigor simply means that the puppies are less likely to have the same genetic combinations that would cause loss of vigor in the purebred they are from.
 It does not mean that these first-generation hybrids are less likely to have the inherited conditions that are already in the genetic make-up the parents, which is the myth often touted by breeders of doodles.
 This myth is used to justify breeding dogs with bad hips, bad eyes, skin conditions, and other genetic problems of the purebred parents, by making the assumption the offspring cannot have these conditions.
 This is blatantly false; the complex genetic make-up of both parents will influence the traits of the offspring including characteristic such as hip dysplasia.
 The likelihood of actually creating bigger problems, is extremely high.
 For instance, if Labradors that are prone to hip problems are crossbred with Poodles who are prone to eyesight problems, you may end up with puppies prone to both conditions.
-Over the past decade, veterinarians are seeing a massive influx of doodle *puppies* coming in with advanced hip dysplasia, joint issues caused from poor conformation, heart conditions, cognitive dysfunction, and cancers.
+Over the past decade, veterinarians are seeing a massive influx of doodle puppies coming in with advanced hip dysplasia, joint issues caused from poor conformation, heart conditions, cognitive dysfunction, and cancers.
 Again these are puppies, not older dogs.
 Instead of breeding out problems, clueless and unscrupulous doodle breeders are breeding them in.
 For every "perfect" doodle, you're going to find a lot of crazy and unhealthy ones.

-The Hypoallergenic Claim: The idea that a dog can be hypoallergenic is something many allergy sufferers find highly appealing.
+• The Hypoallergenic Claim: The idea that a dog can be hypoallergenic is something many allergy sufferers find highly appealing.
 And vets cringe at the term every time a pet owner brings it up.
 The truth is, no dog is hypoallergenic.
 The very same allergy causing enzymes that are in the fur, are also in the skin cells, saliva, and urine of a dog.
 The causes of allergies also can and do extend past the dog itself and can be found in the dust and pollen that collects in the coat.
 Additionally, not every person with allergies is going to be allergic to the same thing.
 While one person may be allergic to dog fur, another will be allergic to the dust and pollen that collects in the coat.

-The Non-Shedding Claim: There is no such thing as a non-shedding dog.
+• The Non-Shedding Claim: There is no such thing as a non-shedding dog.
 Some dogs shed a lot, some shed less.
 Even hairless breeds shed skin cells/dander.
-Point being, *all* dogs shed to some extent or another.
+Point being, all dogs shed to some extent or another.
 Poodles for example, are low shedders.
 Their coats are dominated by the anagen, or growth phase, of hair and each individual hair may grow for years.
 The hair shafts are curly.
 However, when that low shedding poodle is bred to a heavy shedding breed with a double coat, such as golden retriever or lab, the resulting hair type is a disaster.
 It is often a varied mix of fine wavy top coat hair of a poodle and dense undercoat of the other breed.
-This is a perfect recipe for *severe* matting or pelting.
-The wavy top coat trapped the dense undercoat and doesn't allow it to shed out like it normally would in a double coated breed.
+This is a perfect recipe for severe matting or pelting.
+The wavy top coat traps the dense undercoat and doesn't allow it to shed out like it normally would in a double coated breed.
 When it comes to a Doodle’s coat, you need to know that it is impossible to predict how exactly it will end up.
 Being a mixed-breed, there is a lot of variety among Doodles, even from the same litter!
 You cannot guarantee low shedding if one parent is a high shedder.
 Genetics don't work like that.

-Impacts of Doodle Popularity upon the Pet Industry and Professionals: Unfortunately there exists a vast amount of misinformation, lack of education, and blatant refusal about proper coat care and grooming needs for doodles.
+Unfortunately there exists a vast amount of misinformation, lack of education, and blatant refusal about proper care and grooming needs for doodles.
 A sort of stigma against pet professionals has development exclusively out of the doodle craze.
 Many doodle owners are verbally aggressive and abusive towards vets, groomers, and trainers, arguing and defending their own willful ignorance and flagrant neglect.
 This creates immensely jaded burnout, frustration, and compassion fatigue to pet professionals who once loved their jobs.
-In a recent study, when asked the reason why many pet professionals quit their jobs, the number one answer across the United States was "Doodle owners".
+In a recent study, when asked the reason why many pet professionals quit their jobs (among them veterinarians, groomers, and trainers), the number one answer across the United States was "Doodle owners".
 We greatly wish this wasn't true, however it's a highly common and growing occurrence.
 Many trainers, vets, and groomers have stopped accepting doodles.
 Vets are desperately advocating for potential dog buyers to get their dogs either from responsible breeders who health and temperament test and provide dogs only with families that can correctly care for them, or from reputable shelters and rescue organizations that have plenty of mixed breeds who need loving homes. - And not buy into the massively over produced doodle craze, which often just leaves owners overwhelmed with sick, costly, and out of control dogs.
-We absolutely hate to see dogs and their owners set up for failure.
-It's not fair to either.
-We do not want there to be a wedge between professionals and owners, however that can't happen if science, education, and advice from professionals is ignored.
+Professional trainers are at their wits ends, as these dogs are consistently overly reactive, hyper, idiopathically aggressive, anxious, and out of control.
+Shelters and rescues are inundated with doodles who were dumped after their families realized they were just too much work to cope with.
+At present, doodles are the second most abandoned type of dog in the world.

 Groomers especially are feeling the doodle craze hard.
 Not only are they dealing with the overbearing stress created from doodle owners, they are killing their bodies to groom said doodles.
 Unfortunately, many doodle owners choose to not maintain their dog's coat, and only bring their doodle in for grooming when the coat is severely matted and beyond any level of help.
 Many groomers are forced to retire early due to health issues directly linked to years of constantly de-matting doodles.
 Before the popularity of doodles arose, groomers would have to de-mat around 1-5 dogs a year.
 However, now that number has increased to 3-10 dogs a day - all of which are doodles.
 Seeing those numbers, one can appreciate just how quickly it can drive a groomer into an early retirement with a broken body.
 Severe arthritis, carpal tunnel, advanced degenerative disc disease, and torn tendons and muscles are just some examples of the conditions groomers sustain and have to retire for.
 The more doodles they have to groom, the less time they can spend in the industry.
 This has left the grooming world with fewer groomers than what can meet demand.
 The few groomers that are left, are booked to the max with the overwhelming number of pet owners.
 Many owners are feeling this, as they may have to wait months to get their dog into a groomer.
 As well, this has left many pet owners with "bottom of the barrel" options for groomers.
 Some of the most experienced and compassionate groomers, are the ones who are leaving the field.
 And this leaves owners with groomers who may not have the most patience or caring intentions with their dogs.
 This is hard to watch for the few caring groomers that do remain, because we do not want to be lumped into that same group.

-Von Paws Doodle Disclaimer
+Von Paws Doodle Disclaimer:

 Please know we at Von Paws love all dogs, including doodles. - We know it's not the fault of the dogs for being high maintenance and neglected by their owners.
-And we *REALLY* appreciate those few doodle owners who do understand their dog's needs and provide them with proper care.
-We wish their were more doodle owners like that.
+And we REALLY appreciate those few doodle owners who do understand their dog's needs and provide them with proper care.
+We wish there were more doodle owners like that in the world.
 However, for every one well behaved and properly cared for doodle with a logically minded owner, there are 200 poorly behaved and poorly cared for doodles with irrational and illogically minded owners.
 If owners actually took responsibility for allowing their doodles to get matted, actually listened to pet professionals, brushed their dogs, didn't wait until the last second for grooming appointments, and composed themselves with grace, we may not have this current situation.

 We have to put our foot down when we consider the detrimental impact grooming doodles inflicts upon our own physical and mental health.
 Please understand that we have to ultimately do what is best for us.
 We are the ones grooming multiple dogs every day.